Spinal narrowing — treatment options

-- A medical examination – your physician will conduct a series of tests in the office, including spine palpation, to locate the source of your discomfort.
+- A physical examination.
+It is typical for your doctor to perform a series of tests in the office, including spine palpation, to locate the source of your discomfort.

-Once the diagnosis of spinal stenosis is confirmed, your physician will recommend a variety of conservative, nonsurgical treatments that are designed to reduce nerve compression and alleviate pain.
+Once a diagnosis of spinal stenosis is confirmed, the typical recommendation is for conservative, nonsurgical treatments that are designed to reduce nerve pain.
 Some examples of recommended treatments include:

 - Hot and cold compresses